mazeyqian/asiatz/README.md

 # asiatz

-**asiatz** is a Go package for converting timezones and other utilities, with a focus on Asia Time Zone.
+Asiatz is a Go package for converting timezones and other utilities, with a focus on Asia Time Zone.
 It provides functions to convert various time zones to UTC time.

 ## Installation

-To use the asiatz package in your Go project, you can import it using the following command:
+To use Asiatz in your Go project, you can import it using the following command:

 ```shell
 go get github.com/mazeyqian/asiatz